mtconnect/mtcup/C++_Agent.md

 ### Responsibilities

+The MTConnect agent receives data from an adapter and transforms it as required by the MTConnect standard.
+The adapter communicates with the device's propriatary interface and delivers accoring to the MTConnect standard.
 There are certain responsibilities the Agent has and certain responsibilities the Adapter has in this architecture.

-The adapter is responsible for the following functionality:
+#### The adapter is responsible for the following functionality:

 1. Connect to the controller's proprietary interface.
 2. Make the requisite calls to the controllers interfaces to retrieve the necessary data.